unioslo/harbor-cli/docs/usage/options.md

-# Options
+# Global Options

-## Global options
+Global options are options that apply to every command, and are usually overrides for configuration file options.
+For persistent configuration of these options, see [Configuration](../configuration/config-file).

-Global options are options that apply to every command.
-They are usually overrides of configuration values, such as the Harbor URL, username, password, etc. They must be specified before the command to run, e.g.:
+Global options must be specified before the command to run, e.g.:

 ```
 harbor \